 It is important to understand that the Operating System itself and any other processes running on the machine have their own requirements regarding RAM and CPU.
 The Operating System uses a certain amount of RAM which leaves the remaining RAM to be split among Jenkins and any other processes on the machine.

 (This does not indicate a problem with Jenkins.
 It indicates that the Operating System is unable to provide enough resources for all the programs it has been asked to run.)

-The OOM Killer is a function of the Linux kernel that kills user processes when free RAM is very low, in order to prevent the whole system from going down due to the lack of memory.
+The Out Of Memory (OOM) Killer is a function of the Linux kernel that kills user processes when free RAM is very low, in order to prevent the whole system from going down due to the lack of memory.
 The function applies some heuristics (it gives each process a score) to decide which process to kill when the system is in such state.
-The process monopolizing the most amount of memory and not releasing enough of it is more likely to be killed.
+The process monopolizing the most memory and not releasing enough of it is more likely to be killed.
 In a system where Jenkins is the primary user, it tends to be the process using the most RAM, and therefore is most likely to be killed when system memory runs low.

 If you are affected by this error, there could be different causes:

 - Too much memory is allocated to Jenkins, and therefore there is not enough free for other housekeeping processes

 Following are recommendations for each case.